hydroquantum/hydroquantum.github.io/README.md

 # HydroQuantum.github.io

+This site is live on [https://hydroquantum.githug.io](https://hydroquantum.githug.io)

-This repository now contains a dependency-free website for the quantum computing branch of Clemson University’s Hydrosystem and Hydroinformatics Research (HHR) Lab.
-It is structured around two core pages plus individual paper pages:
+This repository now contains a website for the quantum computing branch of Clemson University’s Hydrosystem and Hydroinformatics Research (HHR) Lab.
+It is structured around two core pages:

 - `index.html`: landing page and site overview
 - `papers/`: individual paper pages